CharlesHawkins/book/README.md

 * Press q to quit Book.
 Currently it does not ask you if you want to save your place.
 * Press shift-p to paste text from the clipboard, appending to the end of the current document.
 This only works if you were reading from the clipboard in the first place with -p.
 If you instead press ctrl-p, the clipboard contents replace the current text rather than being appended to the end.
 Pasting form the clipboard requires the [pyperclip](https://pypi.org/project/pyperclip/) Python module.
 * Press + and - to increase or decrease the number of columns
+* When mouse mode is enabled, click a line to set the first word on that line as your current reading place; turning pages with the keyboard will reset the reading place to the upper-leftmost word on the screen.
+The reading place has the following effects:
+	* The save command (Shift-S) will save to your current reading place
+	* When resizing the terminal window or changing the number of columns your reading place will be kept on screen